 This constant demand for new content, this constant churn, can be challenging.
 It requires a lot of time, as well as the ability to not become emotionally attached to a post that requires an emotional attachment in order to make it compelling.
 Tough, right?
 Your writing has to be good, but it can’t be precious.
 It has to be important enough for you to work on each day, but not important enough that you will be crushed if it doesn’t receive a huge response (or worse, if it receives negative criticism) and is gone from the front page of your site the next day.
 You have to care about your site more than anything else, and somehow manage to not care about it at all.
 It’s a challenging balancing act, but treating your blog as a business is the only way to attract a consistent readership.

 As you get started planning your food blog, ask yourself: Do you have the time to run your food blog as a real business?
 Can you attract a loyal readership by updating your food blog every single day?
-Can you learn to take a decent photograph?
+Can you learn to take a decent photograph, in a field that’s already ridiculously crowded with unbelievable talent?
 Can you handle the constant turnover of new content on your site?
 Are you comfortable with the notion of complete strangers occasionally being ruthlessly mean to you for no reason?
 If the answer to any of those questions is “no,” I would gently suggest looking for a more rewarding hobby, such as playing air guitar, taking pictures of icicles, or riding roller coasters.
 If, on the other hand, you are ready to make the commitment to your new site, congratulations.
 You’ve taken the first step towards creating an exciting new food blog.